atahabaki/chrome-smartbox/README.md

 * Storing changes locally.
 (Finally)
 * Importing, Exporting and Adding sites (Experimental, but yes :D)
 * General improvements and fixes.
+* Search alogrithm improved and fixed some problems...